The Alaska Commuter Rail Coalition is a grassroots initiative that began in 2022 to advocate for regular passenger rail service in Alaska.

 LaMarr Anderson has lived in Palmer for the past 20 years and has long been active with various Mat-Su Borough citizen boards, community service organizations, and community improvement projects.
 He retired as Lieutenant Colonel from the Air Force with 21 years of service.
 His assignments included Director of Manpower/Personnel, Hq USAF Operational Test and Evaluation Center, Mission Support Squadron Commander, and various assignments at the Hq USAF Manpower and Personnel Center and Strategic Air Command.
 Following Air Force retirement, he served in various civilian management roles.
 He served two terms on each of the MatSu Transportation Advisory and Mat-Su Borough Platting Boards.
 He is currently active on the Boards of Mat-Su Health Services, Mat-Su Council on Aging, Valley Charities, and the Mat-Su Salvation Army.
 His other community involvement includes Palmer Rotary, Mat-Su Community Orchestra, and Concert Band.

-Joel Cladouhos was born in Fairbanks, grew up in Juneau, and has lived in Anchorage since 2008.
-He has a background is economic development with an undergraduate degree in economics from Grinnell College and his MBA from the University of Alaska Fairbanks.
-Joel envisions a strategic and sustainable economy in Alaska that includes the blue economy, clean energy, regenerative tourism, outdoor recreation and local food systems.
-He is currently active on the boards of Nordic Skiing Association of Anchorage, Alaska Natural Resources and Outdoor Education, Winterberry Parent Guild, and Rabbit Creek Community Council.
+Joel Cladouhos is Alaskan born and raised.
+He has a background in economic development with a degree in economics from Grinnell College and an MBA from the University of Alaska Fairbanks.
+He promotes a sustainable economy focused on the blue economy, clean energy, regenerative tourism, outdoor recreation, and local food.
+He has led community initiatives and serves on boards for the Nordic Skiing Association of Anchorage, Alaska Natural Resources and Outdoor Education, Winterberry Parent Guild, Rabbit Creek Community Council, and UAA College of Arts and Sciences.